Open-channel flow: Energy equation

 \end{aligned}$$with $\gamma = \rho g$ being the specific weight.
 However, realistic systems require the addition of a head loss term $h_{f}$ to account for energy dissipation due to friction and turbulence that was ignored by discounting the external forces term in the momentum equation.

+Empirical Computational Methods

+In addition to the theoretical computation methods above, empirical methods are available which simplify the calculation and the amount of data required about the flow and the channel.
+In the United States, the most common method for calculating open-channel flow of water is the Manning's Equation.
+Manning's Equation, which applies to uniform flow, requires only the hydraulic radius of the flow, the channel slope, and a Manning's coefficient for roughness, n.